2006 Hezbollah cross-border raid: Background

-In 2000 Israel suddenly reversed its policy towards Lebanon and after 18 years of occupation it withdrew from the southern part of the country.
-Hezbollah considered this a great victory.
-Between 2000–2006 Hezbollah built up an extensive network of advanced and sophisticated underground bunkers and tunnels in Southern Lebanon.
-It also acquired more advanced guided rockets and missiles during that time from Iran and Syria.

-According to Hezbollah Israel still occupied Lebanese territory.
-It did not recognize the "blue line" drawn by the United Nations.
-Most importantly it claimed the area of the so-called Shebaa farms which was occupied by Israel in 1967 in the war against Syria but according to Lebanon the area had been Lebanese.
+Hezbollah was formed in 1982 to fight the Israeli invasion of Lebanon.
+Israel continued to occupy southern Lebanon until 2000.
+Hezbollah, and many in the Arab world, considered this a victory.

+After Israel's withdrawal, Hezbollah priorities shifted to freeing Lebanese citizens from Israeli prisons.
+A second issue was the "Shebaa Farms" territorial dispute.
+Hezbollah, Lebanese authorities and Syrian authorities all agreed that Shebaa Farms was Lebanese territory and therefore the fact that Israel was occupying Shebaa Farms implied Israel still occupied Lebanese territory.
+By contrast, Israel held that Shebaa Farms was Syrian territory, and thus Israel wasn't occupying any Lebanese territory by occupying Shebaa Farms.
 Later studies conducted by the United Nations has confirmed that the area in fact was Lebanese.

 In a landmark prisoner exchange via German mediation in January 2004, 450 Lebanese prisoners held in Israeli jails were exchanged for the bodies of three IDF soldiers in a 2000 raid and a captured IDF colonel.
+However, Samir al-Quntar and four others were not released.
+Hezbollah chief Hassan Nasrallah vowed to continue to press for "release of the hostages" from Israel.

 The long-time Lebanese prisoner Samir al-Quntar was excluded from the deal.
 The government of Israel, however, had agreed to a "further arrangement", whereby Israel would release Samir al-Quntar if it was supplied with "tangible information on the fate of captive navigator Ron Arad".
 According to Harel and Issacharoff the second phase of the prisoner exchange deal was only a "legal gimmick".
 Israel was not at all satisfied with the information provided by Hezbollah and refused to release Samir al-Quntar.
-"Cynics may well ask whether it was worth getting entangled in the Second Lebanon War just to keep Kuntar (…) in prison for an extra few years."
+"Cynics may well ask whether it was worth getting entangled in the Second Lebanon War just to keep Kuntar (...) in prison for an extra few years."

 The intelligence war between Hezbollah and Israel was heating up.
 Top Hezbollah official Ghaleb Awali was assassinated in a car bomb attack in the Dahiya in Beirut in July 2004.
 Israel was the main suspect.
 As Zvi Bar'el commented; "Awali's killing sends a new message: Israel can get to Hezbollah anywhere in Lebanon".
 Hezbollah retaliated with sniper fire from Ayta ash-Sha'b which killed two Israeli soldiers at the Nurit post just across the border.